callendian/hospitality/README.md

 }

 Output:
-The given review is deleted.
+The given reviews is deleted.

 ## Disputes
-### '/disputes'
+### '/disputes/<int:disputeID>'
 #### GET:
 The GET end point will return the dispute that whose ID is included in the path parameter.
-The dispute will include information such as the visitors implicated, the guide, The GET end point will return the review for the current user that is logged in.
-This review will include information such as the visitor's name, the title of the review, the description of the review and the star rating.
-This review would be written by the guide after the end of a tour for the visitors.
-This data would be returned in a JSON format.
+The dispute will include information such as the visitors implicated, the guide, and the description of the dispute.
+This method will be the page where the detailed information about a particular dispute.

 Possible Errors:
+1) 400, if the dispute with the given id doesn't exist
-1) 401, Unauthorized access: The user is not logged in, or if the logged in user is not a visitor.
+1) 401, Unauthorized access: The user is not logged in, or if the logged in user is not the implicated visitor or guide.

+## Disputes
+### '/disputes/'
 #####POST:
-The post endpoint will take in JSON data and parse it and use it to create a new user review.
-The required information is visitorName and content, the optional paramenters are title and star rating.
-When guides write a review about the user, they will use this method.
+This POST end point will create a dispute that will take in the visitor username and the guide username.
+It will also take in the description of the dispute between the two people.
+It will return a JSON form of the dispute that is being added to the database.
+This will be the main way the guide and the users file a complain about the other party.
 Possible Errors:
-1. 400, Bad request when content or description is not included in the JSON parameters
+1. 400, Bad request when the required parameters is not included in the JSON parameters or when the guide or visitors with the given parameters can't be found
 2. 401, When the users is not logged in or if they are not a guide then they shouldn't be able to write a review

 Example Interaction: